apigee/henchman/README.md

 ## Modules
 All modules will return a struct with the fields: msg, output, status (ok, changed, error)

 #### copy
+Copy the specified file to the destination.
+Params:
+* src - location of file to be copied
+* dest - location of file to be stored

 #### template
+Renders and copies over a file.
+Params:
+* src - location of file to be copied
+* dest - location of file to be stored

 #### shell
 Runs a shell command.